DigiNode-Tools/DigiByte-DigiFacts-JSON/README.md

 ### About the DigiFacts

 These DigiFacts were originally created by several members of the DigiByte community back in 2021.
 The originals can be found [here](https://github.com/DigiByte-Core/DigiFacts).
-Since then, the original DigiFacts have been significantly revised and expanded over time to create the versions you see here.
+Since then, they have been significantly revised and expanded over time into the versions available here.

 ### Usage